-The scanty information in the literature on survival in these settings includes reports such as Venter et al. 1995 and Delport et al. 1995 for rural Africa, and Castilla et al. 1998 for Latin America.
+The sparse information in the literature on survival in these settings includes reports such as Venter et al. 1995 and Delport et al. 1995 for rural Africa, and Castilla et al. 1998 for Latin America.
 These are used as appropriate.
-They have been complemented by expert opinion: Dr Christopher Wren provided diagnosis-specific estimates of outcomes for congenital heart disease in the absence of intervention; Christianson and Modell estimated outcomes for all other malformations listed by Czeizel and Sankaranarayanan (1984) in the absence of intervention; and by data on numbers and age at operation of orofacial clefts kindly supplied by Smile Train, a large charity that provides repair of these conditions in a range of countries.
+They have been complemented by expert opinion: Dr Christopher Wren provided diagnosis-specific estimates of outcomes for congenital heart disease in the absence of intervention; Christianson and Modell estimated outcomes for all other malformations listed by Czeizel and Sankaranarayanan (1984) in the absence of intervention: EUROCAT's list of disorders includes information on conditions requiring operation: for these diagnoses early death is assumed for most unoperated babies.
+Smile Train, a large charity that provides repair for oro-facial clefts in a range of countries provided data on numbers and age at operation from which mortality rates could be estimated.

-However, in many cases the model uses data from reports for high income countries from the 1950s and 1960s, at a time when interventions for the prevention of congenital anomalies were not yet in use.
-Such reports can therefore be used to estimate best possible survival in settings where no care is available.
+However, in many cases the model uses data from reports for high income countries from the 1950s and 1960s, before modern therapeutic interventions were available.
+Such reports can be used to estimate best possible survival in settings where no care is available.